Don’t take marketing skills for granted: they’re precious and need investment

 Marketers should take on board the responsibility to step inside the customers’ shoes.
 What does the customer expect from your brand, based on what has been promised?
 How is the customer understanding and absorbing the brand’s positioning and messaging via every interaction?

-A customer’s ‘event consumption’ and ‘at event experience’ should feel completely consistent with the marketing campaign that attracted them in the first place.
+A customer’s ‘event consumption’ and ‘at event experience’ – whether it virtual or live – should feel completely consistent with the marketing campaign that attracted them in the first place.
 From the customer service interaction in making a booking and paying an invoice, to signage that directs the customer to the check-in desk, to the physical passes they are given as they sign in, to the look and feel of the event space – the brand must be consistent.

 Similarly, when multiple events run off a parent brand, the experience should be consistent and therefore lead to a positive impact of delegates attending multiple events and increasing the loyalty to the brand as a whole.

-Marketers must measure success to be masters of event brand experience
+Marketers must measure success to be masters of B2B community brand experience

 As it’s so emotion-based, customer experience and brand perception are often difficult to measure – but that doesn’t mean it should not be measured!